Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Privacy and Security Risks in Distributed ML

 \subsubsection{Poisoning Attack}

-The goal of poisoning attack is to degrade the model qualitiy, which misleads the learning to an incorrect direction by carefully crafting poisoning samples during training, also called adversarial examples \cite{goodfellow2015explaining}.
-In the black-box attack, the attacker can only inject a relatively small amount of crafted/poisoned data to the training model, where the amount and the undiscovered capability of these poisoning data are two basic metrics to estimate the attacking performance.
-For example, the authors in \cite{8418594} first investigated poisoning attack against linear regression models, and proposed a fast optimization algorithm with limited crafting samples to perturb outputs.
-Further, Suciu \emph{et al.} investiged the minimum required information by the attacker with various attacking goals \cite{217486}.
-In the white-box attack, the adversaries have full knowledge of the training model, and can take advantage of it to reconstruct powerful poisoning attack.
-For example, Yuan \emph{et al.} in \cite{8611298} have proposed a white-box attack with perfect knowledge under different goals.
-Although the mentioned method might be unrealistic in practical settings, it can achieve almost five times than the black-box attack in successful rate.
+The goal of a poisoning attack is to degrade the model quality, which misleads the learning to an incorrect direction by carefully crafting poisoning samples during training, also called adversarial examples \cite{goodfellow2015explaining}.
+In the black-box attack, the attacker can only inject a relatively small amount of crafted/poisoned data into the training model, where the amount and the undiscovered capability of these poisoning data are two basic metrics to estimate the attacking performance.
+For example, the authors in \cite{Jagielski2018Manipulating} have first investigated poisoning attacks against linear regression models and proposed a fast optimization algorithm with limited crafting samples to perturb outputs.
+Further, Suciu \emph{et al.} have investigated the minimum information required by the attacker to achieve various attacking goals \cite{Octavian2018When}.
+In the white-box attack, the adversaries have full knowledge of the training model and can take advantage of it to reconstruct a powerful poisoning attack.
+For example, Yuan \emph{et al.} in \cite{Yuan2019Adversarial} have proposed a white-box attack with perfect knowledge under different goals.
+Although the mentioned method might be unrealistic in practical settings, it can achieve almost five times than the black-box attack in success rate.